Jeremycouturier/Investment/README.md

 Once all input cells are filled, you can check out the geographical repartition of your portfolio between rows ```61``` and ```64```.
 Between rows ```67``` and ```73```, you will find the expected value of your portfolio over time, as well as the repartition between stocks, bonds, cryptocurrencies and cash.
 The time evolution of fees is indicated between rows ```74``` and ```76```.
 Finally, useful pie charts and graphs of the portfolio are plotted between rows ```81``` and ```162```.
+By double-clicking on the pie-chart of the country repartition, you can have more information by hovering the mouse over the slices.

 ## Maths